FREESTYLE PLAYERS ASSOCIATION

 B) To agree to uphold the bylaws of the FPA.

-The elected directors of the FPA board of directors will be Executive Director, Treasurer, Competition Director, Marketing Director, and Education Director.
+Section 4 The elected directors of the FPA board of directors will be President, Treasurer, Competition Director, Marketing Director, and Education Director.
 The duties of the elected directors, and order of succession, are set by FPA policy.

-The remaining board of directors will be appointed by the Director and approved by a majority of the board present.
-These appointed directors of the FPA board members will be but not limited to, Secretary, Website Master(s), and Membership Director.
+Section 5 The remaining board of directors will be appointed by the Director and approved by a majority of the board present.
+These appointed directors of the FPA board members will be (but not limited to) Web-site Master(s) and Membership Director.
 The duties of the appointed directors and members at large are set by FPA policy, and/or based on the needs of conducting FPA business.

-A board member who does not comply with their assigned responsibilities may be relieved of office by a majority vote at the next board meeting.
-Appointment of a replacement due to discipline or resignation will be made by the Executive Director with the approval of a majority of the board present.
+Section 6 A board member who does not comply with their assigned responsibilities may be relieved of office by a majority vote at the next board meeting.
+Appointment of a replacement due to discipline or resignation will be made by the President with the approval of a majority of the board present.

 A) The authorized directors shall be divided into three groups as nearly equal in number as possible, designated as Group I, Group II, and Group III as follows:

-- Group I shall consist of the Judging Director and the Education Director having an initial term of office of one (1) year;
+1. Group I shall consist of the Competition Director and the Education Director having an initial term of office of one (1) year;

-- Group III shall consist of the Executive Director having an initial term of office of three years.
+3. Group III shall consist of the President having an initial term of office of three years.

 B) The directors in each group shall hold office until their respective initial terms have expired.
 Thereafter, each year the membership shall elect a number of directors to the number of directors whose terms have expired, for a full term of three (3) years.
 Each director shall serve for a term of three (3) years from the date of expiration of the term of the director to whose office he or she succeeds or until the occurrence of one of the events specified in Article VI Section 6 of these bylaws, whichever first occurs.
 Any director elected to succeed a director who leaves or is removed from office for any reason prior to expiration of his or her term shall serve the balance of that term.
 Directors may be elected to any regular or special meeting of the directors duly called and held.
 Directors may serve an unlimited number of successive terms.

-After assuming office, all pertinent materials will be turned over to the new Director.
-The past Director may be asked to advise and provide transitional assistance at the discretion of the Executive Director.
+Section 5 After assuming office, all pertinent materials will be turned over to the new Director.
+The past Director may be asked to advise and provide transitional assistance at the discretion of the President.

-A full membership meeting of the FPA shall be held annually at times during the year when large numbers of the FPA members are present for either a tournament or other event.
-Notice of such meetings will be communicated in advance via email and/or on the FPA website.
+Section 2 A full membership meeting of the FPA shall be held annually at times during the year when large numbers of the FPA members are present for either a tournament or other event.
+Notice of such meetings will be communicated in advance via email and/or on the FPA web-site.

 Emergency meetings of the full membership, if required, may be called without prior notice by a 2/3 majority vote of the full board.

-Rules of procedure for meetings shall be determined by the director or person charged by the director with the task of governing the meeting.
-In the event the foregoing procedure fails at any point, the FPA shall be governed by “Roberts Rules of Order Newly Revised.”
+Section 6 Rules of procedure for meetings shall be determined by the director or person charged by the director with the task of governing the meeting.
+In the event the foregoing procedure fails at any point; the FPA shall be governed by “Roberts Rules of Order Newly Revised.”

 These bylaws may be amended or revised by an affirmative vote of two thirds of all members present at a full membership meeting or through on-line voting.
 Proposed amendments and revisions will be provided to members at least fourteen days prior to the closing of voting.